-- 1. Profile UTC Date - This is an HDF metadata field that defines the date (DDMMYYY) of each 20 Hz CATS record. - 2.
-Profile UTC Time This is an HDF metadata field that defines the time, in fraction of the day, of each 20 Hz CATS record. - 3.
+- 1. Profile UTC Date This is an HDF metadata field that defines the date (DDMMYYY) of each 20 Hz CATS record. - 2.
+Profile UTC Time - This is an HDF metadata field that defines the time, in fraction of the day, of each 20 Hz CATS record. - 3.
 Profile ID This is an HDF metadata field that contains the ID number of each 20 Hz CATS record. - 4.
-Day Night Flag This is an HDF metadata field that identifies the illumination condition (day or night) of each 20 Hz CATS record.
+Day Night Flag This is an HDF metadata field that identifies the illumination condition (day, night, twilight) of each 20 Hz CATS record.
+In L1B V3-00, the local time of day is indicated with values of 0 (night), 1 (twilight), or 2 (day) as determined from the MERRA-2 solar azimuth and zenith angles.